Goals

 0. Prerequisites

-0.1 A Kubernetes Cluster with a Public IP Address
+0.1.
+A Kubernetes Cluster with a LoadBalancer on the Server’s Public IP Address

 We will be building on the same demo cluster used in previous guides in this section: a single-node K3s cluster deployed on a small cloud server with a public IP address.